edwardwawrzynek/scp/isa.md

 * `s/u` - signedness of the value.
 0=unsigned, 1=signed
 * `b/w` - width of the value.
 0=word, 1=byte

+### PC Relative Instructions
+All instructions that deal with immediate addresses are pc-relative. `ld.r.m`

 ## Move Instructions
 ### mov.r.r
 Copy one register to another.